 Thanks so much for reading!
-If you liked this post and want to stay in the loop for upcoming KAL and CALs, new patterns, tutorials, and more, sign up for the newsletter!
+If you liked this post and want to stay in the loop, new patterns, tutorials, and more, sign up for the newsletter!
 It’s totally free and all you have to do is fill out the box below with your name and email and you’re good to go.

 See you soon 🙂

 Visit my pattern shops on Ravelry, Craftsy, and Etsy to buy the printable PDFs of all my patterns.
 They're ad-free, comment-free and your support helps me run The Blue Elephants so I can continue publishing free patterns here.

 My material lists sometimes include affiliate links (denoted with a *) for which I earn a small commission at no extra cost to you.
 I only link to products I personally use, love, and recommend.
 You can read more about this in my Disclosure.